 - Melt butter over medium heat in a large skillet and add sweet potato slices to the skillet.

 - Pour sugar and water over sweet potatoes.
-Stir gently and then cover with a lid and cook until the sweet potatoes are fork tender, about 1 hour.
+Stir gently, reduce heat to low, and then cover with a lid and cook until the sweet potatoes are fork tender, about 1 hour.

 - Remove from heat and stir in vanilla.